All Episodes

 The cowboy boots were from the musicals that I was in in high school and they had no laces on them.

-Um they don't let me brush my teeth.
+They don't let me brush my teeth.

-They let me take a piss with my hands cuffed behind my back and they drag me out of the house and they keep me outside in the snow in the cold, waiting for the lead detective that started the whole case just to come and say, Hey, do you remember me?
+They let me take a piss with my hands cuffed behind my back and they drag me out of the house and they keep me outside in the snow in the cold waiting for the lead detective that started the whole case just to come and say, Hey, do you remember me?

 The postal inspector.

-Uh no, their original detective from Danbury, the lead case agent from the beginning who started the whole thing.
+No, their original detective from Danbury, the lead case agent from the beginning who started the whole thing.

 And that he retired like a year or two after.

-Yeah, he must have been assigned to the U.S. Postal Inspection Service then.
+Okay, he must have been assigned to the U.S. Postal Inspection Service then.

 He wasn't a part of it.

-Yeah, because we had CID criminal investigating division of the IRS that was involved in the case too.
+Yeah, because we had CID, Criminal Investigating Division of the IRS that was involved in the case, too.

-There's two prosecutors, court reporters, it was huge ordeal.
+There's two prosecutors, court reporters.

 Wow, that's wild, bro.